 This is a quick-glance resource.
 To view the full speaker timeline, click here.

-Send your extended abstract to Brian Schieman by March 12th.
+Send your extended abstract to firstname.lastname@example.org by February 4, 2022.

 Click here for details about the extended abstract.

-Click here for details about the recorded presentation.
+Click here for details about the session presentation.

 Click here for details about the poster presentation.

-Your two- to six-page extended abstract with text (and tables/graphs as appropriate) is required by March 12th.
+Your two- to six-page extended abstract with text (and tables/graphs as appropriate) is required by FEBRUARY 4, 2022.
 This provides our attendees with more details and data than your initial abstract but keeps the publishing requirements easier and more flexible for you since the file is not archived.
 No formal technical paper is required.
-There is no proceedings paper and no copyright exchange.
+There is no proceedings paper, no peer review, and no copyright exchange.